 Gender and Science in the Long Nineteenth Century

-My current book project, Extralaboratory Life: Women, Gender, and Biology in American Science, is about manhood and the biological sciences.
+My current book project, Boys in the Laboratory: Masculinity and the Rise of the American Life Sciences, is about manhood and the biological sciences.
 I contend that shared all-male activities outside of the laboratory defined teaching and research in the emergent field of experimental biology.